hasti2811/learning-computer-networking/README.md

 <img src="images/elastic1.png" alt="Screenshot" width="1264" height="710">

-Then select the elastic IP address and click actions, then click on associate elastic IP address and select the EC2 instance we created and launched earlier
+Then select the elastic IP address and click actions, then click on associate elastic IP address and select the EC2 instance we created and launched earlier.

-Now we have successfully allocated an elastic IP address to our EC2 instance
+Now we have successfully allocated an elastic IP address to our EC2 instance.

 <img src="images/elastic2.png" alt="Screenshot" width="1264" height="720">